 Unless otherwise stated, please bring a flask meal for all rambles.

 1. Local rambles.
-Meet at start of ramble.
+Meet at the start of a ramble.
 Please note that bus routes and times are increasingly subject to change and should be carefully checked.

 3. General.
 Leave leading to the leader who must not extend the walk beyond that described in the book.
 Anyone wishing to lengthen the walk will do so on his/her own responsibility.
 Please endeavour to keep to footpaths and rights of way, close gates and do not leave litter, not even banana skins.
 When road-